jalland/socialNetworkAPI/README.md

 ## Description

-This application uses a NoSQL database, specifically MongoDb, with Mongoose, to create a Social Media API.
-A new user can be added, thoughts can be added to a user, and reactions can be added to thoughts.
+This application uses a NoSQL database, specifically MongoDB, with Mongoose, to create a Social Media API.
+With this API, a new user can be added, thoughts can be added to a user, and reactions can be added to thoughts.
 The API allows for all CRUD (Create, Read, Update, Delete) operations.

 ## Github code
 https://github.com/jalland/socialNetworkAPI

 ## Link to Video Demonstration
-Note that I had a bit of trouble at the end of the video with the adding/deleting reaction because I had the wrong ID values.
-I fixed them in the video so it would work. https://drive.google.com/file/d/185Tzv1QgFI-m8jsZTOKTyHpbZH-WfPmH/view
+https://drive.google.com/file/d/185Tzv1QgFI-m8jsZTOKTyHpbZH-WfPmH/view

 ## User Story